 Another stage of grief is anger.
 You may feel angry at your cat, yourself, a disease, or someone or something else, but remember that it’s okay to feel this way because feelings are always valid.
 How you react to your feelings is what is important.
 Yell into your pillow, cry, write down your emotions, work out at the gym, or go for a run and let your mind and body process this anger.

-Remember that it’s okay to be angry but don’t stay angry longer than necessary.
-Nothing can change what has happened, so you need to remind yourself that you are simply grieving and being angry is just a part of that.
-Staying angry for too long will not help anything but at the same time there is no time limit for grieving.
+Remember that it’s okay to be angry, but don’t stay angry longer than necessary or take it out on those around you.
+It may be easy to lash out or blame whomever is nearby—including your veterinarian—but try to understand that your veterinary staff are there to help and are often also saddened by the loss.
+Nothing can change what has happened, so you need to remind yourself that you are simply grieving, and being angry is just a part of that.
+Staying angry for too long will not help anything but at the same time, there is no time limit for grieving.

 Bargaining About the Loss of Your Cat

 You may find yourself trying to figure out what you could have done differently to prevent the death of your cat.
 Some people will express “if only” and “what if” sentiments or try to strike a deal with a higher power through prayer to bring their cat back.